 It is not possible to work whilst holding any type of Visitor visa.
 A Visitor visa may be granted for single or multiple entries permitting 1 month up to 18 months stay in Australia depending on your particular situation.

 Note: If you intend to visit Australia for medical treatment you will need to apply for the Medical Treatment visa (subclass 602).
 If you wish to transit through Australia, you will need to apply for a Transit visa (subclass 771).

 Please note, if your application is not handled correctly your visa can be refused resulting in complications to stay in Australia or apply for another visa in future.
-To ensure your application is handled correctly and to obtain precise information for your specific situation please arrange an assessment with one of our Immigration lawyers.
+To ensure your application is handled correctly and to obtain precise information for your specific situation please arrange an assessment with one of our migration agents.
 Find out more about what a full migration assessment involves.